Amdocs (DOX)

 AI Analysis | Feedback

-Shuky Sheffer President & Chief Executive Officer
+Shuky Sheffer, President and Chief Executive Officer (Retiring March 31, 2026)

-Tamar Rapaport-Dagim Chief Financial Officer & Chief Operating Officer
+Tamar Rapaport-Dagim, Chief Financial Officer & Chief Operating Officer

-Tamar Rapaport-Dagim has been Amdocs' Chief Financial Officer since 2007 and Chief Operating Officer since October 1, 2018.
-She initially joined Amdocs in 2004 as Vice President of Finance.
-Prior to Amdocs, Ms. Rapaport-Dagim served as the Chief Financial Officer of Emblaze, a provider of multimedia solutions over wireless and IP networks, from 2000 to 2004.
-She also held the position of controller at Teledata Networks, a private company whose major shareholders included the Kardan group, Elron Electronic Industries, and Infinity Venture Capital Fund.
-She holds an MBA and a Bachelor's degree in accounting and economics from Tel Aviv University and is a certified public accountant.
+Tamar Rapaport-Dagim joined Amdocs in 2004 as Vice President of Finance, became Chief Financial Officer in 2007, and Chief Operating Officer in October 2018.
+Prior to joining Amdocs, she served as the Chief Financial Officer of Emblaze, a provider of multimedia solutions over wireless and IP networks, from 2000 to 2004.
+She also held the position of controller at Teledata Networks and held various finance management positions in public accounting.

-Rajat Raheja Division President, Amdocs Development Centre India LLP
+Rajat Raheja, Division President, Amdocs Development Centre India LLP

 AI Analysis | Feedback